 The scholarship is awarded solely on merit, not need.
 The firm’s published philosophy states, “We place the interests of our clients before our own, represent clients within the law, and avoid even the appearance of impropriety in every engagement.”
 Frank H. Lang, a Martindale Hubbell “AV Rated Preeminent” attorney in whose name the scholarship is made, embodies this philosophy and added significant luster to the practice of law in the Central Valley.
 The scholarship will be awarded to the applicant most likely to achieve the same high standards as the scholarship’s namesake.

-Filing date is closed, we are not accepting applications for 2013.
+Filing date is open, we are accepting applications until May 1, 2015.

 Application Process & Documentation

 Interested candidates should complete the online application form.
 In addition, the candidate will be prompted during the online application process to submit the following documentation as PDF attachments:

 - A resume including law school GPA (if applicable);

 - A law school transcript (or copy of LAST score if the applicant is an incoming 1L);

 - A college transcript (if the applicant is an incoming 1L);

 - A 1-2 page personal statement explaining why the applicant has chosen to attend law school and their ties to the Central Valley (12 point Times New Roman font, double spaced with standard margins); and

 - A list of three references, including names, e-mail addresses, and telephone numbers.